Updated Date: July 13, 2023

 Suprema device's baud rate default is 115200.

-If you're still having issues, please let us know what OSDP command the controller users to search the device.
+If you still have issues, please let us know what OSDP commands the controller users to search the device.

 I receive "NAK reply, unsupported command" when using OSDP_Biomatch command